Hurricane Jeanne: Bahamas

 While moving through the Bahamas, Jeanne produced winds of major hurricane-force on Grand Bahama and Abaco islands.
 The hurricane further damaged homes that were previously damaged by Hurricane Frances only three weeks earlier.
-Nationwide, about 800 homes were damaged or destroyed.
+At Settlement Point on Grand Bahama, a Coastal-Marine Automated Network weather station recorded sustained winds of 89 mph (142 km/h).
+Floodwaters reached 3 ft deep on Eleuthera, and 6 ft deep at Marsh Harbour on Abaco.
 Across Grand Bahama and Abaco, Jeanne damaged power and water systems, as well as several roads.
 Prime Minister Perry Christie declared both island groups as disaster areas on September 27.
+Nationwide, about 800 homes were damaged or destroyed.

-At Settlement Point on Grand Bahama, a Coastal-Marine Automated Network weather station recorded 142 km/h (89 mph).
-Floodwaters inundated the island's international airport, temporarily closing it.
-Storm surge flooding also entered several homes near the coast in the eastern portion of the island.
+Floodwaters inundated Grand Bahama International Airport, temporarily closing it.
+Storm surge flooding entered several homes near the coast in the eastern portion of the island.
 Storm shelters in Eight Mile Rock were damaged due to the hurricane's passage.
-Floodwaters reached 3 ft deep on Eleuthera, and 5 ft deep at Marsh Harbour on Abaco.
-About one-third of the homes at Sandy Point had flood damage, with several homes also experienced roofing damage.
+At High Rock, high waves washed out a portion of the road near the beach.
+In Freeport, the hurricane damaged the roof to the office of the Prime Minister.
+The hurricane also severely damaged the fire station as well as the local YMCA.
+Hundreds of homes on Abaco were damaged, including 50 that were condemned.
+About one-third of the homes at Sandy Point had flood damage, with several homes also experiencing roofing damage.
+Government buildings across the Abaco Islands sustained about $30 million in damage, including damage to two high schools, a primary school, and a library.
+The Marsh Harbour Airport was inundated with floodwaters for three days.
+Businesses were closed for weeks due to the flood damage in Marsh Harbour.
 In the Berry Islands, Jeanne eroded a causeway while also damaging homes and schools.